-We’re your Denver hardwood resource for any woodworking project you have in mind.
+We’re your Denver hardwoods resource for any woodworking project you have in mind.

 Surfaced 2 Sides (S2S): …meaning individual boards have been planed down to the net 13/16” thickness (other thicknesses available).
 This enables you to view the entire board for appearance.
 If requested, the wood can be additionally machined.
 Remember that each additional machining step will add expense for the milling completed and the “lost” wood to further refine the board(s).
 Put another way – you’re paying for the work to create a beautiful board and the scraps that you’ll never see.
 This is the best way to purchase hardwoods for most projects and customers.